 You should strongly consider growing cantaloupe if you have enough space in your garden and you love fresh fruit.
-Fresh melons from you garden taste much better than those found in the grocery store.
+Fresh melons from you garden usually taste much better than those found in the grocery store.
 Cantaloupe are simple to plant, easy to care for and even simpler to harvest.
 Fresh picked melons also last for several days in the refrigerator.

 Cantaloupe are packed with vitamins and are very nutritious.
-They can be used in a wide variety of recipes including juices, salads and can even be boiled, sauteed, grilled and even made into soup.
+They can be used in a wide variety of recipes including juices, salads and can even be boiled, sauteed, smoked, grilled and even made into soup.

 Click on the following links to learn more about growing cantaloupe.